Coordinated Entry System Triage Tool Research & Refinement Project

 –$1.5M awarded to support a collective team of researchers from USC, UCLA, CA Policy Lab, University of Missouri, and Lens Co, with additional support to be coordinated separately for testing potential refinements in the community.

-Lead for USC Mixed Methods Community-Based Research
+USC Community-Based Research Lead,

 Get in Touch